anthro-id/legal/en-US/UNDERAGE.md

 For local event or convention with more than 50 attendees, a parent or legal guardian **must** sign and submit a digital copy of the **Underage Event Creation Authorization** form, provided by us.
   - To provide a duty stamp on a digital copy, we recommend you to use [e-meterai.co.id](https://e-meterai.co.id/).

-Alternatively, you can bring someone who is older (more than or equal to 18 years old) than the individual to create an event and follow a normal procedure.
+Alternatively, you can bring someone who is older (more than or equals to 18 years old) than the individual to create an event and follow a normal procedure.

 We do not endorse the products or services listed above.